WPEngine Coupon: Save up to $928Get 20% off your first payment: click here for the WP Engine coupon (promo code on the page)

 With this WPEngine coupon, you save 20% off your very first payment to WPEngine, so the bigger the plan you buy, the more you save.
 Here’s how it would breakdown:

-You can try WPEngine with this coupon. (get 20% off your first payment.
-If you sign up for a month of a $99 plan, you’ll save about $20…if you sign up for a year, you’ll save about $200!
-The promo code you need is on the page.)
+You can try WPEngine with this WP Engine coupon. (get 20% off your first payment.
+If you sign up for a month of a $92 plan, you’ll save about $18…if you sign up for a year, you’ll save about $180!
+The promo code you need is on this page.)

 (If you’re interested in finding out more about why I like WPEngine so much, check out my WPEngine review.)

 P.S.
-WPEngine is an affiliate of mine.
+I’m a member of the WP Engine affiliate program.
 This means that if you use my coupon to sign up with them and give them money, then I get some money too.
 Chill out.
-All of the WordPress solutions have affiliate programs with special offers, so naturally, WP Engine has an affiliate program, too.
-I choose to promote WPEngine because I use them.
+All of the WordPress solutions have affiliate programs with special offers, so naturally, too.
+I choose to promote WP Engine because I use them.
 I know they’re good, because I’ve tried a bunch of the others.